-In general, consider increasing the number of outdoor units, each with lower capacity and with fewer zones.
-This will improve part-load performance, provide resilience in case of service calls, and typically has little impact on the system cost.
-Avoid situations where the minimum steady-state capacity of the outdoor unit (at 47°F) is higher than the smallest indoor unit's heating capacity.
+When installing multi-zone systems, consider using separate single-zone systems, or increasing the number of outdoor units, each with lower capacity and with fewer zones.
+This will help allow the minimum capacity to be matched by a load for as many hours as possible, and typically has little impact on the system cost.
+In general, avoid situations were the minimum steady-state capacity of the outdoor unit (rated at 47F) is higher than the smallest indoor unit's heating capacity.

-(Note: it is important to use the steady-state minimum capacity of the outdoor unit, based on manufacturer's engineering data, that the outdoor unit can produce without cycling off.
-If you cannot get that information reliably, avoid selecting an outdoor unit with a rated capacity that is more than triple the capacity of the smallest connected indoor unit.
+(Note: it is important to use the steady-state minimum capacity of the outdoor unit, based on manufacturer's engineering data, that the outdoor unit can produce without cycling off; this is not always easy to find.
+Generally, it's not much less than 1/3 of the rated capacity.
+If you cannot get that information reliably, avoid selecting an outdoor unit with a rated capacity that is more than triple the capacity of the smallest indoor unit attached to it.
 Increasing the size of the indoor units is not the answer!
 Instead, install more, but smaller, outdoor units.)